GOP's Scalise ends his bid to become House speaker after failing to secure the votes to win gavel

 The situation is not fully different from the start of the year, when McCarthy faced a similar backlash from a different group of far-right holdouts who ultimately gave their votes to elect him speaker, then engineered his historic downfall.

-Scalise would have needed 217 votes to reach a majority that likely would be needed in a floor battle with Democrats.
+But Scalise would have needed 217 votes to reach a majority in a floor battle with Democrats.
 The chamber is narrowly split 221-212, with two vacancies, meaning Scalise could lose just a few Republicans in the face of opposition from Democrats who will most certainly back their own leader, New York Rep. Hakeem Jeffries.
 Absences heading into the weekend could lower the majority threshold needed.

+Jordan’s backers revived calls for party members to get behind the Ohio Republican, who is a founding leader of the hard-right House Freedom Caucus.

+“Make him the speaker.
+Do it tonight,” said Rep. Jim Banks, R-Ind.
+“He’s the only one who can unite our party.
+It’s time to get behind him.”

 Exasperated Democrats, who have been watching and waiting for the Republican majority to recover from McCarthy’s ouster, urged them to figure it out, warning the world is watching.